A*STAR-Sheffield Research Attachment Programme

 Fee scholarships and a stipend at standard RCUK level (£13,863 in 2014-15) will be provided by the University of Sheffield while the student is fully registered at Sheffield.
 Please note that there is no funding for RTSG, conference expenses, or additional bench fees while in Sheffield.

 Awards are tenable for a maximum of four years, subject to satisfactory progress.

 - Academic requirements – applicants should have, or expect to achieve, a first or upper second class UK honours degree or equivalent qualifications gained outside the UK in an appropriate area of study.

-- Allowed study options – applicants should be registering on their first year of study with the University for 2014-15 on an eligible programme of doctoral study.
+- Allowed study options – applicants should be registering on their first year of study with the University for 2015/16 on an eligible programme of doctoral study (after 1st October 2015).